jhaip/programmable-space/README.md

 # Setting up your own programmable space

 Every space is different and should be built to fit the needs, experience, and goals of the people that work within it.
-The room is not an app you download and run, but something that should be built by you.
+A programmable space is not an app you download and run, but something that should be built by you.
 But spaces do have similar baseline needs:

 - A way for humans and computers to understand what programs are running and which are not.
 - Some sort of display that running programs can use for visual feedback